The United States is New Zealand's third-largest international

 The US is New Zealand's second-largest cruise market after

-season.
-There is strong potential for growth in this sector of the
+Australia.
+There is strong potential for growth in this sector of

-US market, particularly by increasing value by encouraging greater
+the US market, particularly by increasing value by encouraging

 Of all our international visitors, travellers from the US are